Met Office NSWWS Public API

 This API supplies the latest information about weather warnings in a machine-readable format.
 It uses the Atom Syndication Format, an IETF standard.
 The Atom Feed is updated whenever there is a change to the list of latest warnings, that is whenever a warning is issued, updated, cancelled, or expires.
 If you need regular updates for NSWWS warnings that have been issued by forecasters, then this API should make it simple to access the correct information.

-Getting started - authentication key and atom feed URL
+Getting started - authentication key and Atom Feed URL

 You will need an API key to authenticate all of your requests to the API.
 This API key should be added to the request headers under the header x-api-key.
 To obtain an API key, you need to get signed up by filling in this contact form and requesting access to the NSWWS Public API.
 With your API key you will also be given information about how frequently you can call the API.

-You will also be given the URL for the atom feed when you get the API key.
+You will also be given the URL for the Atom Feed when you get the API key.
 This is the entry point to the API, so you will need this endpoint to poll.
 All further links you might need are supplied in the atom-feed content at this URL.